 When the HTC Sensation arrived, HTC made it clear that it considered it a high-end flagship product.
 It packed specs to make the Samsung Galaxy S2 look nervously over its shoulder at number one in our list of the best mobile phones, mixed with that ol' HTC software magic.

 Only a few months later, we've got two new Sensation handsets.
-The HTC Sensation XE, which beefed up the processor even further and added Beats Audio.
+The HTC Sensation XE, which beefed up the processor even further and added Beats headphones.
 The HTC Sensation XL (try to keep up) instead offers a larger screen than the original Sensation, but with a 1.5GHz single-core processor, 16GB of built-in memory, and Beats Audio (like the XE).

 Though the Sensation XL's screen has been increased to 4.7 inches from the Sensation's 4.3 inches, the resolution is actually lower.